frudman/log0/README.md

 If not installed globally, can always use it, in a given project, as: `npx log0 ...error`

-- SHOULD INSTALL this package as GLOBAL (-g) in order to use its viewer directly (i.e. `prompt:> log0 ...`)
+ps: you SHOULD INSTALL this package as GLOBAL (-g).
-- else, can use `prompt:> npx log0 ...`

 ### Log Entries

-`import {log} from 'log0';`
+use by any means, as follows:
+- `const log = require('log0');`
+- `const {log,lo0} = require('log0');` [both are the same, for convenience]

+Can create on-the-fly logs as follows:
+- `const {normalStuff, error, warning, neverMind, fancyBee} = log;`
+    - creates virtual log functions, that can be used as:
+        ```
+        normalStuff('log message here');
+        error('log message here');
+        warning('log message here');
+        neverMind('log message here');
+        fancyBee('log message here');
+        ```

+#### Dynamic Streams (or "virtual logs")

+A stream is dynamically created by simply accessing it as a property on the root `log()` function.

+So, to create a stream named abcxyz, just write to it using `log.abcxyz(...your stuff here...)`.

+// log(...)     to log to .log0/logs/log0/stdout
+// log.xyz(...) to log to .log0/logs/log0/xyz
+// log.setApp('abc').log(...) to log to .log0/logs/abc/xyz
+// log.setApp('abc').xyz(...) to log to .log0/logs/abc/xyz

+### Reserved Stream Names (invlaid stream names)

 // reserved log props: cannot be used as stream names
 //    log | if | set
 // - but ok to use variants (e.g. IF or Log): stream/filenames will still be lowercase

+Also should be valid file names since used mostly as is for that

+### Stream Name Mangling

+It's minimal and used to treat camelNotation as camel-notation for the files then dash-notation back to camelNotation for stream names within the app.

+### Stream Details

+For any given log stream, you can retrieve information for it (not sure that purpose other than to view the actual filename of that log)

 // can extract log's details (e.g. filename) by calling .set() [without any parms]
 // - e.g. const { name, filename } = log.set();

-// document all setX methods

-If no appID, use log0
-log() or log0() goto console always
-ALL OTHER go to streams: log.xyz()

-in other words:
-log(...)
-ALWAYS goes to main/primary console log.abc(...)
-NEVER goes to main/primary console: need log0 viewer (on another terminal window) to view it

-If setApp, do early on
-can only do this ONCE per runtime per app

-// log(...)     to log to .log0/logs/log0/stdout
-// log.xyz(...) to log to .log0/logs/log0/xyz
-// log.setApp('abc').log(...) to log to .log0/logs/abc/xyz
-// log.setApp('abc').xyz(...) to log to .log0/logs/abc/xyz

-// DEFAULT LOG is done to main console
-// ALL OTHER LOGGING (i.e. new streams) done to files: is that correct???

-// ALL log files recycled (deleted/restarted) after certain size (else would grow to LARGE SIZES quickly)

-// OPTION to ALSO go directly to console for 1 or more of the streams?

 #### Shorthand